For this tutorial, you will need:

 Finally make sure you clear the application cache, to make sure any changes in the database structure are reflected in model cache files:

 $ sudo -H -u nginx bash -c "./bin/cake cache clear_all"

 Optionally, you can login as an administrator and check the status on the healthcheck page:

 $ sudo -H -u bash -c "/usr/share/php/passbolt/bin/cake passbolt healthcheck"

 Where to get help:

 The more information you provide about what you did, what you tried, how your environment look like, the easiest it will be for people to help you.

-This article was last updated on June 25th, 2020.
+This article was last updated on October 19th, 2021.